Global Education

 Government

 Kiribati is a democratic republic within the Commonwealth.
 It achieved independence from Great Britain on 12 July 1979.
-President Anote Tong of the ruling Boutokaan te Koaua (Pillars of Truth) party was re-elected for a second term as president in October 2007.
+President Anote Tong of the ruling Boutokaan te Koaua (Pillars of Truth) party was re-elected for a third term as president in January 2012.

 Achievements and challenges